jytime/Sudoku-Solver/readme.txt

+The aim of this project is to develop a vision-based sudoku solver that is capable of solving printed sudoku puzzles on paper using computers with camera inputs.
 This project is called SudokuN, which indicates 'Mr.Sudoku' in Japanese.

-1. Instruction
+**1. Instruction**
 To use SudokuN, please open and run the file 'Webcam_gui.m' in the folder 'Sudokun_Matlab'.
 After running the file, there will be two buttons on the user interface: 'preview' and 'phot and solve'.
 Please follow the instructions below: